ArchiDAO/ArchiDAONFT/README.md

   - Claim rewards
   - Burn ? - insert a social function to activate burning.- (**FULL**)

-# Process on Issueing the NFTs
+# Process on Issuing the NFTs
 - Registry of membership
 - name, email, bio ? - how do we make this GDPR compliant?
 - ETH address